josdejong/mathjs/README.md

 ## Methods

 Math.js contains the following methods.
-The methods support all available data types (Number, String, Complex, and Unit) where applicable.
+The methods support all available data types (Number, Complex, Unit, String, and Array) where applicable.

 ### Arithmetic